joshuaoreilly/diffusion-acceleration/README.md

 ## To Do

 - cuda version without modulo and with array swap kernel
+- cuda version with dynamic shared memory -> 'stride' within a contiguous chunk of the array
 - omp simd to vectorize C++ implementation
 - manually vectorize C++ implementation (but don't multithread)
 - Manually thread and vectorize C++ implementation
 - Look into pinning threads on certain CPUs?
-- Cuda version above
-- Only launch as many blocks as is necessary to fill all SM (https://stackoverflow.com/questions/21332040/simple-cuda-kernel-optimization); I think you're already doing that above, since numberOfBlocks = 32 * multiprocessorCount with threadPerBlock results in 1024 threads per
 - single cuda wrapper function that accepts the implementation (get merge diffuse and diffuse_wrapper), clean up code
-- Cuda version without striding (each block operates only in a contiguous block of memory -> can allocate shared memory explicitely
 - Parallelize Python code
 - Add memcpy from host to device to time, explain why it's also probably not as relevant in this case, since we could have performed the allocation of c on the GPU direclty if I wasn't running everything/allocating from my C++ file
 - Run as float instead of double maybe add the image from here?
 It's techincally for a different GPU, but illustrates quite well the availability of registers for different floating point number sizes (https://developer.nvidia.com/blog/nvidia-ampere-architecture-in-depth/)